-As organizations migrate to Google Workspace (formally G Suite) as their chosen SaaS-based productivity suite, they are looking to use pre-built and custom integrations to maximize their Google Workspace benefits.
+As organizations migrate to Google Workspace (formerly G Suite) as their chosen SaaS-based productivity suite, they are looking to use pre-built and custom integrations to maximize their Google Workspace benefits.
 Employees can connect their Gmail, Google Calendar, Google Drive, etc. with third-party vendors by consenting to 3rd party apps with OAuth tokens and/or Google Workspace Marketplace apps.
 These apps can be used to improve business productivity, from scheduling meetings, to optimizing their inbox, to integrating analysis tools with Google Docs and Google Sheets.

 In addition, administrators can configure organization-wide access tokens leveraging the Domain Wide Delegation functionality that administrators can consent to in order to impersonate any user in the Google Workspace tenant.
 Lastly, citizen developers can leverage the built-in low-code development platform - Google App Scripts - to automate business workflows by integrating multiple data sources.